combust/mleap/README.md

 ## Requirements

 MLeap is cross-compiled for Scala 2.10 and 2.11.
-This means that you should be able to run MLeap with the following configurations:

-1. Scala 2.10 and Java 7
+Because we depend heavily on Typesafe config for MLeap, we only support Java 8 at the moment.
+This means the following configurations should be possible:

 2. Scala 2.10 and Java 8
-3. Scala 2.11 and Java 7
 4. Scala 2.11 and Java 8

 ## Setup